tensorflow/compression/README.md

-- Additional TensorFlow functions and Keras layers that are useful in the context of learned data compression, such as methods to numerically find quantiles of density functions, take expectations with respect to dithering noise, convolution layers with more flexible padding options, and an implementation of generalized divisive normalization (GDN).
+- Additional TensorFlow functions and Keras layers that are useful in the context of learned data compression, such as methods to numerically find quantiles of density functions, take expectations with respect to dithering noise, convolution layers with more flexible padding options and support for reparameterizing kernels and biases in the Fourier domain, and an implementation of generalized divisive normalization (GDN).